top of page

 Not every sofa needs perfect structure—and honestly, the most beautiful ones usually don’t.

 Sometimes the layers are softer.
 Sometimes the sizes aren’t exact.
 Sometimes one pillow does most of the work.
+If it feels relaxed and intentional, it works.

 What matters is: